Chayanon-Ninyawee/KMIDS-GFM-Future-Engineer-2025/README.md

 ### 2.2 Steering

-We considered many steering systems, but following our design principle of precision, we decided to implement Ackermann steering geometry to better replicate the precise turning behaviour of real-world vehicles.
+We considered many steering systems, but following our design principle of precision, we decided to implement Ackermann steering geometry to better replicate the precise turning behavior of real-world vehicles.
 Unlike simpler systems, Ackermann steering has the advantage of smoother turns by moving each wheel at different angles in a turn, reducing the slippage of the tires and improving turn accuracy.

 The fundamental principle of Ackermann geometry involves positioning the steering linkage so that a line drawn through both front wheels intersects the rear axle of the robot.

 <img src="./docs/resources/ackermann_steering.png">

 While this steering geometry is complex to implement, we believe that the advantages it provides are important, especially in obstacle navigation and parking, where precise control and minimized turning radius are essential.
-It enables smoother manoeuvring and accurate alignment in narrower spaces.
+It enables smoother maneuvering and accurate alignment in narrower spaces.

 Our implementation comes in the form of a custom 3D-printed Ackermann steering mechanism.
 Using CAD allowed us to experiment with different pivot points and steering angles iteratively.
 Although true Ackermann geometry is difficult to implement at our robot's scale, we tried to approximate the behavior iteratively by adjusting the servo horns and angles in CAD and prototyping by making smaller changes until it suits our desired behavior.